forestgrape/coronavirus/index.md

 ### host tropism
+* the host immune system should not know how to fight the virus
-Reaching a host with infectable cells is not enough.
-The host immune system at the point of arrival should be diminished or not know the virus.
+* at the point of arrival the immune system should be diminished or absent

-### reach a tissue constraints
+### tissue tropism
+#### reachable tissue
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
 * acidic fluids (e.g. stomach acid)
 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

-### tissue tropism
-The tissue needs to provide the right environment around the target cells.
-* The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
-This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

-### cell tropism

-#### matching receptor
-To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
-Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.

 #### right environment inside the cell
 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
-* The cell should be able to produce huge numbers of virions and thus needs ideally has performant ribosoms.
+* The cell should be able to produce lots of virions and thus should have a performant metabolism.

 <p id='movement-of-virions'></p>